mayTkhin24/couchers/app/web/markdown/volunteer/ui-ux-designer.md

 1. [Fill out this form](/volunteer/form).
 Under "Position Applying For", put "UI/UX Designer".
 Be sure to include a link to your portfolio or examples of your work.

-2. We'll review and get back to you as soon as possible — setting up a Zoom call so we can get to know you and you can meet the team.
+2. We'll review and get back to you as soon as possible — setting up a Zoom call so we can get to know you and you can meet some members of the team.

-3. After accepting the position, we'll send you some volunteer agreements and then get you onboarded with the people you're going to directly work with.
+3. After accepting the position, we'll add you to slack and get you onboarded with the people you're going to directly work with.